 Lee Anne Doyle (BES '81) - Environment representative

 Lee Anne graduated with a Bachelor of Environmental Studies (Honours Urban & Regional Planning) from the University of Waterloo in 1981.
 Throughout her 33 year career Lee Anne held various non-traditional senior management positions in development planning, municipal administration, building and by-law enforcement in both upper and lower tier municipalities in southwestern Ontario until her retirement as the first female Executive Director of Building/Chief Building Official at the City of Windsor in September 2014.
 She continues to give back to her profession and community as an Independent Municipal Management Professional.

 Her strong leadership skills and professional excellence have been recognized and awarded by numerous organizations.
 In 1999 she was received the ATHENA International Leadership Award by the Windsor –Essex Regional Chamber of Commerce for her professional excellence, service to the community, and assistance to women in realizing their full leadership potential.
 Lee Anne is the 2006 Recipient of the OPPI Members Service Award presented by OPPI for her outstanding leadership contributions to the Institute and the planning profession.
 A strong advocate for mentorship, Lee Anne founded the successful City of Windsor Employee Mentoring Program which received the 2010 E.A.
 Danby Award by AMCTO as an effective succession planning tool for municipalities.

 Lee Anne’s commitment and passion for the University of Waterloo remains unwavering.
-She has been a key organizer of the 10th, 20th, 30th, 35th and soon to be 40th Class of ’81 reunion ensuring her classmates the opportunity to reconnect with Waterloo Faculty, Staff and Alumni.
+She is a SURP '81 Class Champion preparing for the virtual 40th SURP Class Reunion on Alumni Weekend, June 5 2021 and has launched the SURP Class of '81 Entrance Scholarship Fund campaign with the goal to raise $10,000 before the Reunion in June.
 She was appointed as the Waterloo School of Planning 2017-2018 Planner-in-Residence to share her planning experience and knowledge as the Plan 403 “Professional Practice, Public and Private Administration” Winter Semester Lecturer.